-Over the years, I've collaborated with many laboratories on this subject, and none of them have seen an ear infection caused by Trichomonas gallinae, either.
-I recently checked some statistics from one of the leading state diagnostic laboratories in the country and their listing for ear infections was also from bacterial sources and not protozoa.
+The term “ear canker” is a bit misleading because it has nothing to do with the protozoan parasite Trichomonas gallinae, the organism that causes canker.
+Since I started doctoring chickens some fifty-plus years ago, I have investigated over two hundred cases of ear infections, or otitis, and none of them have been caused by Trichomonas gallinae.
+I've collaborated with many laboratories on this subject, and none of them have seen an ear infection caused by Trichomonas gallinae, either.
+I recently checked some statistics from one of the leading state diagnostic laboratories in the country, and their listing for ear infections identified bacterial sources—not protozoa.

 The infundibular cleft opens directly into the auditory canals of the ears.
 The canals are semi-circular in shape and lead to the external ear opening.
 It is in these canals that the infection takes hold.
 If left unchecked, it will eventually protrude from the external ear opening.

-All of the ear infections that I have observed over the years have all been mitigated through the use of antibiotics appropriate for the bacterial organism that was present.
+All of the ear infections that I have observed over the years have been mitigated through the use of antibiotics appropriate for the bacterial organism that was present.
 None of the Infections responded to an Initial dosing with any anti-protozoal medication.

 Active prevention is critical in ensuring your chickens avoid the chance of infection.
 Learn how to prevent another common infection in our article about Mansons Eyeworm.: